reza-rahim/test-change/test.md

 ## flocker
 log back out `mgmt` node

-use `flockerctl list` to all the volume managed by Flocker.
+use `flockerctl` to see all the volumes managed by Flocker.

 ```
 vagrant@mgmt:~$ flockerctl list